Abrerser/Hyprland-1st-My-first-rice/README.md

 EDIT: I have installed this on a VM to make sure what's missing and the nessecitys.

-Forgot to put the followings: otf-awesome-nerd-font, pavucontrol, oh-my-zsh!, powerlevel10k, zsh.
+Forgot to put the followings: otf-awesome-nerd-font, pavucontrol, oh-my-zsh!, powerlevel10k, zsh, ly (SSDM).
 This rice is mostly for laptops, and i forgot to take out my name when uploading the files so make sure you put your own directory for your own stuff.